 LUCILLE KHORNAK: No, I started late 1978 and really got into it at the beginning of 1979.

-PONYBOY: Did all of the designer’s also provide the sketches that we see in the book?
+PONYBOY: Did all of the designers’s also provide the sketches that we see in the book?

 PONYBOY: When the book was published in 1982, what kind of reception did it receive?
 Did it make a big splash in the fashion world?
 And was it hard getting Viking Press to commit to publishing the book initially?